edgBR/siemens-ds-coding-test/README.md

 - Train a very vanilla model that is able to forecast the Turnover variable of the dataset math_opth_track.csv
 - Train a second model that is able to fulfill always the criteria mentioned in the statement.
-- Compare the results (discussion will be done in the second interview)
+- Compare the results (discussion will be done in the second interview).

 ## Track 3 - Data Engineering

 Generating lagged predictors is often expensive when training models for multiple horizons in large datasets.
 Your task is:

 - Reimplement your solution of task 1 achieving a substantial performance increase.
-Profile the results and compare them
+Profile the results and compare them.
 - The file messy_code.R contains an R code to train a linear model for every of the time series presented in data_eng_track.csv.
 Rewrite this to train the models properly (get rid of the for loop).
-- Compare the results (discussion will be done in the second interview)
+- Compare the results (discussion will be done in the second interview).

 ## Track 4 - Machine Learning Engineer